yjshen/db-paper-catalog/README.md

 VLDB14:Concurrent Analytical Query Processing with GPUs

+SIGMOD14:Patience is a Virtue: Revisiting Merge and Sort on Modern Processors

+SIGMOD14:Morsel-Driven Parallelism: A NUMA-Aware Query Evaluation Framework for the Many-Core Age

+SIGMOD14:A Comprehensive Study of Main-Memory Partitioning and its Application to Large-Scale Comparison- and Radix-Sort

+SIGMOD14:An Application-Specific Instruction Set for Accelerating Set-Oriented Database Primitives

 VLDB13:Revisiting Co-Processing for Hash Joins on the Coupled CPU-GPU Architecture

 VLDB13:Hardware-Oblivious Parallelism for In-Memory Column-Stores